bharwood-data/DPS/src/README.md

 # Bias Simulation Files

-This folder contains the source files for conducting bias simulation experiments in [insert project/research name].
+This folder contains the source files for conducting bias simulation experiments.

 ## Overview

-The bias simulation files are part of a research project aimed at studying the effects of various biases on [describe the system or phenomenon being studied].
+The bias simulation files are part of a research project aimed at studying the effects of various biases on Markov chain transition probability estimation.
 The simulations allow researchers to model different types of biases, such as self-selection bias and status quo bias, and analyze their impact on the outcomes of interest.
+Each files produces a variety of simulations based on user provide agent, observation, and state counts, as well as different user-provided levels of missing data.
+The simulations generate biased Markov chain observations and extract the transition matrix based on the so-called "na&iuml;ve" approach:

+$$p_{ij}=\frac{\eta_{ij}}{\sum_{j}{\eta_{ij}}}$$
+where $\eta_{ij}$ is the number of times state $i$ is followed by state $j$.
+The estimated matrix is then compared to the matrix used to generate the data with both the Kullback divergence and a custom metric based on the Frobenius norm.
+The option to use the forward-algorithm for data imputation prior to estimationg is available, as is estimation via the EM-algorithm.

 ## Contents